What’s Toxic to Pets in Summer? Common Plants, Foods, and Chemicals to Avoid

 Summer Garden Hazards

-- Oleander: A highly toxic flowering shrub that can cause serious heart problems.
+- Oleander: A highly toxic flowering shrub that can cause serious heart problems if ingested.

-- Lily of the Valley: Often blooming in early summer, this plant contains cardiac glycosides that affect heart function.
+- Lily of the Valley: Often blooming in early summer, this plant contains cardiac glycosides that can severely affect heart function.

-- Foxglove: A stunning summer bloomer — but dangerous if ingested due to its heart-toxic compounds.
+- Foxglove: A striking summer bloom that is dangerous if eaten due to its heart-toxic compounds.

-- Rhododendron and Azaleas: Popular landscaping plants in the Pacific Northwest that can cause vomiting, diarrhea, weakness, and even heart issues.
+- Rhododendron and Azaleas: Common in Pacific Northwest landscaping, these plants can cause vomiting, diarrhea, weakness, and in severe cases, heart issues.

-- English Ivy: Common in shady gardens and public spaces; ingestion can lead to vomiting, abdominal pain, and excessive drooling.
+- English Ivy: Frequently found in shaded gardens and public spaces.
+Ingestion can lead to vomiting, abdominal pain, and excessive drooling.

-If your pet tends to nibble on plants or explore with their mouth, be extra mindful during walks or time in the yard.
+If your pet tends to nibble on plants or likes to explore with their mouth, take extra care during walks and time spent in the yard.

-- Grapes and Raisins: Even small amounts can lead to kidney failure in dogs.
+- Grapes and Raisins: Even small amounts can lead to sudden kidney failure in dogs, and sensitivity varies widely between pets.

-- Chocolate: A year-round risk, but chocolate contains theobromine, which affects the heart and nervous system.
+- Chocolate: A well-known year-round risk, chocolate contains theobromine, which affects the heart and nervous system and can be toxic even in small amounts, depending on type and quantity.

-- Macadamia Nuts: Can lead to tremors, weakness, and overheating in dogs.
+- Macadamia Nuts: Can cause weakness, tremors, vomiting, and overheating in dogs.

-- Xylitol (Artificial Sweetener): Found in sugar-free gum, baked goods, and some condiments — can cause dangerous drops in blood sugar and liver failure.
+- Xylitol (Artificial Sweetener): Found in sugar-free gum, baked goods, and some condiments, xylitol can trigger a rapid drop in blood sugar and potentially severe liver failure.

 Keep pets away from the grill area, and never leave food or drink unattended on low tables or picnic blankets.